hackclub/hackclub/workshops/dodge/README.md

 }
 ```

-Et voilà.
+And there.
 Now we can view our sprite.
 It looks like it's cut off, though.
 Guess we have to adjust the y-position.
 Let's modify that in our initial creation of the player, in `setup()`.

 ```js
 function setup() {